Jiangxi International Women's Tennis Open

 The Jiangxi International Women's Tennis Open is a tournament for professional female tennis players played on outdoor hard courts.
 The event is held at the Nanchang Tennis Center in Nanchang, Jiangxi province, China.
-It is also part of the China Open Series.
-The best performance of Chinese players in women's singles will receive a wild card from the China Open.
+It was also part of the China Open Series.
+The best performance of Chinese players in women's singles used to receive a wildcard from the China Open.

 For the first two years, this was a WTA 125K series level tournament.
 However, beginning in 2016, it became one of the main WTA Tour level tournaments under the International classification.